MSc Industrial Ecology

 - By learning from the biosphere, society may design and manage its socio-technological processes in a more sustainable manner, resulting in speeding up technological evolution towards a state of material use with more efficiency and with less unusable side products.

 This rigorous programme accepts students from a wide range of studies in engineering, natural and social sciences, believing that international multidisciplinary workgroups, where each student brings his own specific bachelor knowledge and cultural background, are the best way to move forward.
-The programme is linked to the International Erasmus Mundus programme Industrial Ecology.
-Bring added value to your 2-year MSc. by joining the European Climate-KIC Master Labeled programme of the Climate-KIC partner universities.
+Bring added value to your 2-year MSc programme by joining the European Climate-KIC Master Labeled programme of the Climate-KIC partner universities.